lnsp/dkvs/README.md

 ```bash
 $ dkvsd --role slave --local localhost:5002 --remote localhost:5000
 ```

-## IS IT WEB-SCALE?
-It does not use SQL or JOINS, so it's high performance.

 ## High performance?
 In a single node configuration it runs on a $10 DigitalOcean VPS with about 130000 req/s.
 Not clustered mode.
 Clustered mode is slow as fuck.
 I'm working on it.